 Living Well With Liver Disease

-Having a liver disease can increase your risk of catching infectious diseases and developing serious symptoms.
-The best way to protect yourself is to keep up to date with any vaccinations such as the flu, pneumococcal and COVID19.
+Having liver disease can increase your risk of catching infectious diseases and developing serious symptoms.

 Talk to your doctor or liver specialist to check if vaccinations are right for you.

 Eating a balanced diet is one of the most important ways to keep yourself well.

 Many liver specialists and nutrition experts recommend the Mediterranean Pattern of Eating (or Mediterranean Diet) to keep our bodies healthy and functioning at their best.
 In addition, following this pattern of eating can reduce the progression of fatty liver even in the absence of significant weight loss.